How To Update WordPress Themes

 Useful Tip

-Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track any bugs and verify that all plugins are working fine with the new theme before applying and activating it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track bugs and check if all plugins are working fine with the new theme before applying and activating it on a live site.

-If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain using the same plugins and configuration settings and test new theme versions on your test site before applying it to your live website.
+If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain using the same plugins and configuration settings and test new theme versions on your test site before applying it to your main site.

 4. Search Online

-You can type the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for premium themes, and even for some free plugins).
+You can type the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for premium themes, and even for some free plugins).

-A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
-When you update the “parent theme”, your modifications get preserved through the “child theme.”
+A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
+When you update the “parent theme”, all modifications are preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you plan on using a theme that gets regularly updated.
+If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you use a theme that gets regularly updated.
 You can learn more about child themes by searching online, or visit the WordPress Codex child theme page here:

-Many people don’t upgrade their themes regularly, while many upgrade without going through some or all of the steps listed in the section above.
-As mentioned earlier, the above are “best practice” methods to help you avoid problems.
-Ultimately, as a website owner, it is your responsibility to protect your online assets.
+Many people don’t upgrade their WordPress themes regularly, while many upgrade without going through some or all of the steps listed in the section above.
+As mentioned earlier, the above are “best practice” methods for ensuring problem-free upgrades.
+Ultimately, as a website owner, it is your responsibility to protect your digital assets.

-How To Update Your Theme – Step-By-Step Tutorial
+How To Upgrade Your WP Theme – Step-By-Step Tutorial

-Upgrading your themes in your admin dashboard is simple.
+Updating your themes in the WP dashboard is easy.

-Depending on which theme(s) you have installed on your website, you may receive occasional notifications in your WordPress Dashboard that your theme(s) need updating …
+Depending on the theme(s) you have installed on your site, you may receive occasional alerts in your WordPress Dashboard that your theme(s) need updating …

-Updating a WordPress theme from your dashboard is easy.
-You can update your site’s theme via the “Themes” section, or the “Updates” page.
+Updating a theme from your WP dashboard is easy.
+You can update your site’s theme from the “Themes” page, or the “Updates” section.

-To see which themes require updating, go to your Themes page.
+You can see which themes require updating by going to your Themes page.

-Choose Appearance > Themes in your WordPress dashboard menu …
+Select Appearance > Themes in your WP dashboard menu …

 WordPress Themes that need updating display an “Update Available” message over the theme’s thumbnail image …